KarrieK/NICAR16/README.md

 To do this we are going to use the pip package manager for python version 2.7

 $ pip2.7 install --user csvkit

-To make sure that we have been succesful grabbing the data type - ls and it should list the file

 #Looking at our data